jfern2011/abort/README.md

 Its behavior is identical to AbortIf and AbortIfNot where the logical is always true and false, respectively.

+## Usage

+Simply include abort.h in your project.

 ## Contact

 Feel free to email me with bug reports or suggestions: